gladchinda/realtime-visualization-react-demo/README.md

 PUSHER_APP_CLUSTER=(YOUR_APP_CLUSTER)
 ```

-4. **Finally, start the demo app** by running the following command.
+4. **Start the app** by running the following command.
 The app will runs on port 3000 except that port is already in use.

 ```sh
 npm run dev